 where the second identity is for $\mu=\mu_F+\epsilon_0$ with $\mu_F=eV$ at zero temperature.
 If we apply the bias to the lead such that $eV \gg \varepsilon_0 \sim \Gamma$, then $2\bar{n} \simeq 1$, as also shown numerically in Fig.\,\ref{fig2}.
-Then the double dot can stay almost in the perfect coherent state: $|\psi\ra=\frac{1}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$, where the coherent phase $\phi$ is just the phase in the cross-correlation which can be tuned, for example, by an external electric field through the Rashba SO interaction \cite{Ras03126405,Now071430,Nad101084,Fas07266801,Pfu07161308,Che091515}.
-Thus a decoherence-free double dot state with arbitrary coherence phase $\phi$ can be reached via the spin-orbit interaction within a very short time scale ($\sim 2/\Gamma$), namely a several $ps$ for a typical quantum dot with the coupling strength of $\Gamma\sim$meV.
+Then the double dot can stay almost in the perfect coherent state: $|\psi\ra=\frac{1}{\sqrt{2}}(|1\ra+e^{-i\phi}|2\ra)$, where the coherent phase $\phi$ is just the phase induced by spin-orbit interaction which can be tuned by applying an external electric field. \cite{Mat0015588,Ras03126405,Now071430,Nad101084,Fas07266801,Pfu07161308,Che091515} Thus a decoherence-free double dot state with arbitrary coherence phase $\phi$ can be reached via the spin-orbit interaction within a very short time scale ($\sim 2/\Gamma$), namely a several $ps$ for a typical quantum dot with the coupling strength of $\Gamma\sim$meV.